vectordotdev/timber-elixir/README.md

 1. **No lock-in**.
 Timber is just _better_ logging.
 There is no special API and no risk of vendor lock-in.
-2. **Data quality.** Instead of relying on parsing alone, Timber ships libraries that structure and augment your logs from within your application.
+2. **Data quality.** Instead of relying on parsing alone, Timber ships libraries that structure and augment your logs from _within_ your application.
 Improving your log data at the source.
 3. **Human readability.** Structuring your logs doesn't have to mean losing readability.
 Instead, Timber _augments_ them.
 For example: `log message @metadata {...}`.
-And when you view them [Timber console](https://app.timber.io), you see the human friendly message with the ability to view the metadata by clicking the line.
+And when you view them in the [Timber console](https://app.timber.io), you'll see human friendly messages with the ability to view the attached metadata.
 4. **Sane prices, long retention**.
 Logging is notoriously expensive with low retention.
 Timber is affordable and offers 6 months of retention by default.
 5. **Normalized schema.** Have multiple apps?
 All of Timber's libraries adhere to our